 New Program Reaches Indigenous TeensProgram is helping Native American teens gain hands-on lessons regarding traditional Indigenous peoples’ farming beliefs and practices.

-There will be an Extension Board meeting Thursday, December 9th at the Red Cloud Community Center at 6:30 pm.
+There will be an Extension Board meeting at the Blue Hill Community Center at 6:30 p.m.
+Monday, February 28th.